nvictor/hal/README.md

 Notes:
 - The center-state is optional.
 Omit it when the center is obvious or unchanged.
 - The chord motion is a left-to-right sequence of chord tokens separated by motion operators (`=`, `⇄`, `→`).
+- Commas `,` can be used to separate distinct musical phrases.

 ---